Sexuality in ancient Rome: Breasts

 Latin words for "breasts" include mammae (cf. English "mammary"), papillae (more specifically for "nipples"), and ubera, breasts in their capacity to provide nourishment, including the teats or udder of an animal.
 Papillae is the preferred word when Catullus and the Augustan poets take note of breasts in an erotic context.

 The breasts of a beautiful woman were supposed to be "unobtrusive."
 Idealized breasts in the tradition of Hellenistic poetry were compared to apples; Martial makes fun of large breasts.
 Old women who were stereotypically ugly and undesirable in every way had "pendulous" breasts.
 On the Roman stage, exaggerated breasts were part of the costuming for comically unattractive female characters, since in classic Roman comedy women's roles were played by male actors in drag.

 While Greek epigrams describe ideal breasts, Latin poets take limited interest in them, at least as compared to the modern focus on admiring and fondling a woman's breasts.
 They are observed mainly as aspects of a woman's beauty or perfection of form, though Ovid finds them inviting to touch.
 In one poem celebrating a wedding, Catullus remarks on the bride's "tender nipples" (teneris ... papillis), which would keep a good husband sleeping with her; erotic appeal supports fidelity within marriage and leads to children and a long life together.

 Because all infants were breastfed in antiquity, the breast was viewed primarily as an emblem of nurturing and of motherhood.
 Mastoi, breast-shaped drinking cups, and representations of breasts are among the votive offerings (vota) found at sanctuaries of deities such as Diana and Hercules, sometimes having been dedicated by wet nurses.
 The breast-shaped cup may have a religious significance; the drinking of breast milk by an adult who is elderly or about to die symbolized potential rebirth in the afterlife.
 In the Etruscan tradition, the goddess Juno (Uni) offers her breast to Hercules as a sign that he may enter the ranks of the immortals.
 The religious meaning may underlie the story of how Pero offered breast milk to her elderly father when he was imprisoned and sentenced to death by starvation (see Roman Charity).
-The scene is among the moral paintings in a Pompeiian bedroom that belonged to a child, along with the legend "in sadness is the meeting of modesty and piety".
 Pliny records medicinal uses of breast milk, and ranks it as one of the most useful remedies, especially for ailments of the eyes and ears.
 Wrapping one's head in a bra was said to cure a headache.